Alcohol and sleep

 - Tips for a good night’s sleep

 Alcohol might help you nod off, but even just a couple of drinks can affect the quality of your sleep.
-And if you're regularly drinking more than the government's daily unit guidelines, you may find you wake up the next day feeling like you haven't had any rest at all.
+And if you're regularly drinking more than the government's lower risk guidelines, you may find you wake up the next day feeling like you haven't had any rest at all.